ColbyEcology/ColbyEcology.github.io/index.md

 title: "Welcome to Ecological Modeling (BI382) at Colby College"
 ---
 ### A message from quarantine
 This is where you may access the large number of relevant changes to the course syllabus and [schedule](Schedule) and plans on moving forward for remote learning through quarantine during a pandemic.
 The major changes to our syllabus are number any types of assignments, which I show below in the **Assessment and grade assignment** section.
-I also have changed office hours to accomodate your scheudles.
+I also have changed office hours to accomodate your scheudles; note the changes in the **Office hours** section below.

 ### Statement of principles
 Statement of Principles for the Remainder of Spring 2020 Semester for *Ecological Modeling* (BI382):